Minimal lectures on two-dimensional conformal field theory: Conformal bootstrap

 where the subleading terms vanish.
 Inserting this OPE in a correlation function, show that the constant $C_\Delta$ actually does not depend on $\Delta$.
-Deduce that, up to a factor $C=C_\Delta$, the field $V_{\langle 1,1\rangle}$ is an identity field. \end{exo}
+Deduce that, up to a factor $C=C_\Delta$, the field $V_{\langle 1,1\rangle}$ is an identity field. \end{exo} Using the OPE, we can reduce a three-point function to a combination of two-point functions, and we find

-We will now express three- and four-point functions in terms of OPE coefficients, and deduce constraints on these coefficients.
-Inserting the OPE in a three-point function of primary fields, we find